MikeKovarik/exifr/README.md

 This failsafe prevents from reading the whole file if it does not contain all of the segments or blocks requested in `options`.

-This limit is bypassed when Multi-segment segments are if `options.multiSegment` allows reading all of them.
+This limit is bypassed if multi-segment segments occurs in the file and if `options.multiSegment` allows reading all of them.

 *If the exif isn't found within N chunks (64\*5 = 320KB) it probably isn't in the file and it's not worth reading anymore.*